 To keep your card balance and budget under control, you may want to make weekly card payments online to avoid having to face a surprise at the end of each billing cycle.

 Be sure to check the fine print in your credit card agreement or on the rewards card’s website to see if and when your particular rewards expire.
 Rewards earned from major issuers’ cards typically don’t expire, but you could lose them if your account is closed or is not in good standing.

 See related: Unused points and miles: You have options

 7. Keep track of changes in terms.

 Credit card issuers are notorious for changing terms.
-When they do so, they have to notify you, but the problem is, you’re not likely to even read what they send since it generally comes in the form of a dense snail mail notice in the fine print.
-However, a change in rewards terms, such as getting fewer points or a lower percentage of cash back, is something that will typically be disclosed in such a notice, so you need to take a minute to examine the notices your card company is sending you.
+When they do so, they have to notify you.
+But that notice may come in the form of fine print within a dense letter.
+As tedious as it may be, you should read all communications from your credit card issuer.
+A change in rewards terms, such as getting fewer points or a lower percentage of cash back, is something that will typically be disclosed in such a notice.

-If a change in reward terms is material, you can always start the process of looking for another, more beneficial, card again, provided you have managed your other cards well and you have a good credit score.
+If a change in reward terms is material, you can always start the process of looking for a more beneficial card again, provided you have managed your other cards well and you have a good credit score.